2025 State Animal Protection Legislation

 Status:

-- Awaiting a hearing in Senate Rules Committee
+- Awaiting a vote on the Senate Floor

 HB 111: Search for Missing Qualified Service Animal (“Ivy’s Law”)